 What else can I make in a bread maker?

 When you think of a bread maker, you might think it only makes bread, but it can also make a range of other foods.
-A cake is probably the most common item, but you can also make jam, pizza dough, rice dishes, scrambled egg and even yoghurt and ice cream.
+Cakes are probably the most common item, but you can also make jam, pizza dough, rice dishes, scrambled eggs and even yoghurt and ice cream.

 Is a bread maker worth it?

 A bread maker is convenient, useful and a very worthy purchase – it lowers the cost of producing your bread by up to half, you can customise your recipe however you like and you can cook in batches so your household always has plenty of fresh loaves.